slaytonrnd/CartridgeWriter/README.md

 						  ---						 ---
 			DS2433:		Data Pin					Ground

-CartridgeWriter.exe is located in the Release directory.
 Plug in the Arduino and wait for it to be recognized by Windows before running CartridgeWriter.exe.

-Run CartridgeWriter.exe:
+	-Run CartridgeWriter.exe

-	-Select the Arduino in the Device dropdown.
+	-Select an Arduino device in the Device dropdown.
 	-Select a Printer Type in the Printer Type dropdown.
 	-Press the Read button and remaining fields are populated by reading DS2433 chip.
 		* Read makes a copy of the DS2433 chip contents to a file.